 Prevention: Support Groups for 1,500 African-Americans, Latinos, newly diagnosed men, and guys interested in service projects to improve our community

 Care: Case management and peer advocacy services, housing assistance, and financial benefits counseling for more than 700 people living with HIV/AIDS

 Gay Men's Health: Free services for HIV-positive and HIV-negative men, including more than 14,000 HIV tests and STI screenings annually at Strut, the center for health & wellness for gay, bi and trans men in the heart of the Castro, and an HIV testing van that delivers services citywide

 Needle Exchange: 2.4 million sterile syringes annually to people who inject drugs, HIV and hepatitis C testing, and referrals to drug treatment and social services

 Substance Use and Mental Health: Education, counseling, and support for 600 clients via The Stonewall Project, connecting the dots between HIV, substance use, and mental health

-Public Policy: A powerful voice for people at risk for or living with HIV to public officials at City Hall, in Sacramento, and in our nation's capitol
+Public Policy: A powerful voice for people at risk for or living with HIV to public officials at City Hall, in Sacramento, and in our nation's capital

 Education: Free online resources, publications, and community forums on HIV prevention, testing, and care, and breaking news in science, policy, and clinical research